KladeRe/MultiBump/docs/technologies.md

 ## Frontend

-### ReactJS
+### ReactJS + Typescript

 The frontend is written using ReactJS.
 React was chosen for its popularity and because of the original contributors familiarity with the framework.
+Typescript was chosen for improving the maintainability of the project if its size increses considerably.

 ### PixiJS